 You’ll report on topics such as business, urban affairs, and the environment as you build a body of work that showcases your ability to use social media to break news and report human-interest stories.
 You may want to join the team at our award-winning weekly student newspaper, the Columbia Chronicle.
 The newspaper and its website are produced by student editors, reporters, and designers.
 You’ll also have opportunities to enter professional journalism award competitions, study abroad, and find internships.

 What to expect your first year

-You’ll take Introduction to Journalism, which is part of the foundational course requirements for the Journalism major.
-This intro course is not, however, your traditional survey class.
-In your first few weeks, you’ll venture out into the city, finding and developing stories with close guidance from your professors.
+You'll take foundational course requirements for the Journalism major.
+But even our intro course is not a traditional survey class.
+In your first few weeks, you'll venture out into the city, finding and developing stories with close guidance from your professors.
 There are many opportunities to publish your stories, so you can start building a body of work your first year.
-The in-field experience will help you hone your reporting skills and will support your study of theory, practice, and historical perspectives.
+Several of our first- and second-year students are published for the first time on our ChicagoTalks website.

 What to expect your last year